 Here is how I recently wore a super asymmetrical black top with white over-the-knee skinnies and a high / low tunic with very stretchy skinnies.

 Also take a look at the best asymmetrical tops and dresses.

 What not to wear with leggings over 40

-- Avoid animal prints and disco fabrics for your leggings; the classier the top the better leggings will look.
+- Avoid animal prints (unless you are opting for skinny jeans instead of leggings) and disco fabrics for your leggings and remember that the classier the top, the better leggings will look.
 The luxury fabric of silk, wool or cashmere will create a great contrast with the comfortable jersey leggings.

 What is the ideal length of your leggings

 You can never go wrong with full-length leggings.
 These elongate and will make your legs appear longer.